Knowing how to start a sermon strong is crucial.

 I started my sermon like this:

-6. Start A Sermon Differently Every Time
+6. Start Differently Every Time

-Following the same exact pattern every Sunday will take away any sense of anticipation you’re trying to build.
+Following the same pattern every Sunday will take away any sense of anticipation you’re trying to build.

 The rest of the sermon flows out of the first few seconds – so never underestimate the start of a sermon and use it wisely.